klausbrunner/jxlr/README.md

 > **Early Development**: This package is still in an early/experimental stage.
 Stuff may break.
 API may change.

 R package for reading and writing JPEG XL (JXL) images.
+Features:

+- RGB/RGBA support
+- lossy and lossless compression
+- multi-frame animations with timing control
+- format conversion helpers (HWC/WHC)
+- file and raw vector I/O

 ## Installation